Alabama GED Requirements

 Online GED Classes in Alabama

 Need help studying?
 GED Academy will help you get your Alabama GED fast and easy.
-Join over 4.5 million users who took our online classes to prepare for the GED test!
+Join over 4.5 million adults who took our online classes to prepare for the GED test!

 Below you’ll find answers to the most frequently asked questions about how to obtain your GED in Alabama.

-You do not have to be a resident of Alabama to take the GED test in Alabama if you are over 18 years old.
+No, you do not have to be a resident of Alabama to take the GED if you are 18 years old or older.
+However, if you are 16-17 you are required to be a resident.

 The Alabama GED tests you on Language Arts (Reading and Writing), Math, Science, and Social Studies.